Kiffhost/exalted-scripture-understanding/Charms/Solar/Thrown/Spitting Hand Technique.md

 ### On Spitting Hand Technique

-Novia drunkenly tangled her bandoliers on a chair and insteadhurledeverybottleandglassoffthebaratherassailant, whirling, spinning, making blind around-the-back throws, every glass arcing and connecting until her attacker fled.
+Novia drunkenly tangled her bandoliers on a chair and instead hurled every bottle and glass off the bar at her assailant, whirling, spinning, making blind around-the-back throws, every glass arcing and connecting until her attacker fled.